galgreg/NumericSolitaire/README.md

   * 31
   * 570

+## Algorithm description
+Algorithm used to solve task was based on [Dynamic Programming](https://www.geeksforgeeks.org/dynamic-programming/) method.
+Its core concept is to use previously computed values to compute current value.
+Thus, it allows to significant speed-up for solving wide range of problems.
+As example of such problems, see [this](https://blog.usejournal.com/top-50-dynamic-programming-practice-problems-4208fed71aa3).

 ## Implementation details
 Program has been written in C++11.
-To parallelize computation, I used OpenMP library.
+To parallelize computation, I used [OpenMP](https://www.openmp.org/) library.
+To compile program, I used g++ compiler in 7.4.0 version.
 Program use standard streams to receive input data and generate output results.

 ## How to run on Linux